-Josina Lott Residential & Community Services officially opened its doors in September 1979.
+Manahan, originally founded as Josina Lott Foundation, opened its doors in September 1979.
 Programs at the time were not dissimilar to what they are today.
 Our team worked with individuals to learn everyday skills like personal hygiene, cooking, reading, writing, money management and eating/table manners as well as social and recreational skills.

-Josina Lott Residential & Community Services started as the dream of a small group of parents, led by Fred Fleischer and his wife Judith over 30 years ago.
-From that spark of a desire for safe housing for their children, we have grown to where we are today: a beautiful park-like campus with two residential buildings, an Activity & Education building and Manahan Administrative office building.
-As people have been a part of Josina Lott Residential & Community Services - whether they were people receiving services, employees, board members, or interested members of the community - they have touched the lives of the individuals and many have left their mark on the campus itself.
-An example of this is the gorgeous gazebo which was a gift from the estate of a former board member and a friend of Josina Lott herself.
+It started as the dream of a small group of parents, led by Fred Fleischer and his wife Judith over 30 years ago.
+From that spark of a desire for safe housing for their children, we have grown to where we are today: a beautiful park-like campus with two residences, an Activity & Education building and an administrative building.
+As people have been a part of Manahan - whether they were people receiving services, employees, board members, or interested members of the community - they have touched the lives of the individuals and many have left their mark on the campus itself.
+One example is the gorgeous gazebo which was a gift from the estate of a former board member and a friend of Josina Lott herself.
 Other examples include the sensory gardens behind one of the residences, and portions of the landscaped driveway island, which were both Eagle Scout projects.

 Judith and Fred Fleischer are fondly remembered as the "brick-and-mortar" that, along with other interested members of the community, established this organization.